-Nimalan\ is a 30 year old male from the northern region.
-He was referred to FRC centre by the community volunteer as the family members during a home visit has disclosed that he was having physical and psychological problems due to the incidents he has gone through.
+Nimalan\ is a 30 years old male form the northern region.
+He was referred to FRC centre by the community volunteer as the family members during a home visit has disclosed that he was having physical and psychological problems due the incidents he has gone through.

-In 2008, when he was 26 years old, he was forcefully recruited by the LTTE.
-He was sent for training and when he refused, he was assaulted by the LTTE and sent to the battle field before he received any formal training.
-He has tried to escape from the LTTE three times during the year 2008, but was always recaptured and brought back to the LTTE camp.
-As punishment, he was put in to a dark room and kept in it for three months.
-During this time he was not given enough food or water, and he lost his perception of day and night.
-He was also physically assaulted with a wooden pole and a wire rod.
+In 2008 when he was 26 years old he was forcefully recruited by the LTTE.
+He has been sent for training and when he refused he was assaulted by the LTTE and was sent to the battle field before he received any formal training.
+He has tried to escape from LTTE 3 times during the year 2008 but has been recaptured and brought back to the LTTE camp.
+As a punishment he has been put in to a dark room and has kept in it for 3 months.
+During this time he was not given enough food or water and he has lost perception of day and night.
+He has also been physically assaulted with a wooden pole and a wire rod.

-He was released from the dark room three months later and was reinstated as a troop.
-Once again attempted to escape the LTTE, and while he was being pursued by the LTTE and being shot at and his shoulder was hit by a bullet.
-Nimalan managed to escape and was admitted to a hospital, where the bullet was removed.
-Once he had recovered, he was sent to an IDP camp from which he escaped as well.
-He then settled down at his relative's home in his native village.
+He was released from the dark room 3 months later and was put on the troop.
+He has once again escaped from the LTTE and while he was being pursued by the LTTE he got shot and his shoulder got hit by a bullet.
+Nimalan managed to escape and was admitted to the hospital and the bullet was removed.
+After he recovered he was sent to an IDP camp from where he once again escaped.
+He settled down at one of his relative's place in his native village.

-During the assessment, the PSW observed that he was stressed and his self-care had diminished.
-His facial expressions were sad and he was also agitated.
+During the assessment the PSW has observed that he was stressed and his self-care is reduced.
+Facial expressions were sad and he was also agitated.
 The PSW was able to identify symptoms similar to PTSD.
-He had physical symptoms such as decreased sleep and appetite, nightmares, and pain in the joints.
-The psychological symptoms the PSW identified were fear when he travels near the sea, anger, sadness, suicidal thoughts, and flashbacks.
-Behaviourally he had started drinking alcohol and eating Beatle leaves.
+He had physical symptoms such as reduced sleep and appetite, nightmares and pain in the joints.
+The psychological symptoms the PSW identified are fear when he travels near the sea, anger, sadness and suicidal thoughts and flashbacks.
+Behaviorally he has started drinking alcohol and eating Beatle leaves.

 He went through continuous counselling and medical treatments for three months.
 He has received 3 medical sessions for the physical complaints and 3 physiotherapy sessions were conducted for the pains.
-He was referred to the hospital to get further treatment for his suicidal thoughts and medical services.
+He was referred to the hospital to get further treatments for his suicidal thoughts and medical services.

 Nimalan received individual counselling for the psychological symptoms he was displaying and completed 12 sessions with the PSW.
 He underwent simple breathing exercises for anger, sadness and agitation.
-The PSW also did activities which involved Nimalan imagining pleasant scenery of the sea and beach, which has helped to reduce his fear of the sea.
+The PSW also did activities which involved Nimalan imagining pleasant scenery of the sea and beach which has helped to reduce his fear of the sea.
 Psychoeducation sessions were conducted on sleep hygiene and activities to reduce nightmares.

 The PSW started noticing positive changes in Nimalan with continuous counselling.
-His fear and agitation has reduced and he began talking freely about his feelings.
-His sleep pattern is improving and he is now able to take care of his hygiene.
-He reported being happier and that his general wellbeing has improved.
-During follow up visits he expressed that he has increased his involvement in community development activities and religious activities.
+His fear and agitation has reduced and is talking freely about his feelings.
+His sleep pattern is improving and is able to look after his hygiene.
+He reported of being happier and that his general wellbeing has improved.
+During follow up visits he expressed about increased involvement in the community development activities and reliaious activities.